snail123815/IBL-bioinfomatics-wiki/docs/source/basic_tools/micromamba.md

 ---
 ```

 `micromamba` is a standalone `conda` replacement.
-About what is micromamba and how to use: https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html
+About what is micromamba and how to use, [follow this link](https://mamba.readthedocs.io).

 ## BLIS users